nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/data-modeling/audit.md

 Nuxeo documents and events can have a lot of custom properties, so if you want to log some specific events or document properties, the [Extended Info](#extendedinfo) allows for a Key/Value type storage that will be associated to the main `LogEntry` record.
 These informations are extracted from the event message using and EL (Expression Language) expression and stored into a map.

 By default, since Nuxeo LTS 2015, the data store relies on the [Elasticsearch Back-end](#elasticsearch-back-end).
-To disable Elasticsearh for Audit logs and use the [Legacy SQL Back-end](#legacy-sql-back-end) please refer to the [Disabling Elasticsearch for Audit Logs]({{page page='elasticsearch-setup'}}#disabling-es-for-audit-logs) section.
+To disable Elasticsearch for Audit logs and use the [Legacy SQL Back-end](#legacy-sql-back-end) please refer to the [Disabling Elasticsearch for Audit Logs]({{page page='elasticsearch-setup'}}#disabling-es-for-audit-logs) section.

 ### Elasticsearch Back-end